 General George Washington created the Badge of Merit in 1782.
-The honor was to be presented to soldiers for “any singularly meritorious action.”
+Washington intended the honor to be presented to soldiers for “any singularly meritorious action.”
 Its design included a purple, heart-shaped piece of silk bound with a thin edge of silver.
 Across the face, the word Merit was embroidered in silver.
 While the badge symbolized the courage and devotion of an American Patriot, no one knows who designed the award.

 Until Washington’s 200th birthday, the Purple Heart persisted as a Revolutionary War footnote.
 Through the efforts of General Douglas MacArthur, the U.S. War Department created the Order of the Purple Heart.
 Today the medal bears a bust of George Washington and his coat of arms.

-While an accurate and complete list of names no longer exists, National Geographic recently estimated that nearly 1.9 million Purple Hearts have been awarded since its creation.
-It’s the oldest U.S. military honor still bestowed upon service members today.
+While an accurate and complete list of names no longer exists, National Geographic recently estimated that nearly 1.9 million service members have earned Purple Hearts since its creation.
+It is the oldest U.S. military honor still bestowed upon service members today.
 Until 1944, the Purple Heart recognized service members’ commendable actions as well.
 Then in 1944, the requirements limited the award to only those wounded or killed in combat.

 Purple Heart Firsts

 - William Brown and Elijah Churchill received the Badge of Military Merit during the Revolutionary War when the award first replaced the Fidelity Medallion.

 - Army General Douglas MacArthur received the first modern-day Purple Heart.

 - Army Lt.
 Annie G. Fox received the Purple Heart during World War II for her actions during the attack on Pearl Harbor.